Home travelSweden The Ultimate Guide to Public Transport in Gothenburg

 First things first, I highly recommend downloading the Västtrafik app.
 All public transport stops in the city have maps on them, making it quite easy to figure out where you need to be, but to save time and really make journey planning on the fly (hehe) a breeze, the app is your friend!
 Let’s have a quick tour…

 Tickets are time based; you buy a ticket for a certain window and have unlimited use within that time.
-Zone A covers all of the city, so it’s unlikely you’ll need any other type, and a single ticket lasts for 90 minutes, but you can also buy many other options.
-Below is a table of ticket prices (zone A only) for the tickets best suited for short stays, to give you an idea of how much to budget for your trip – but you can also download the app and explore for yourself!
+Zone A covers all of the city, so it’s unlikely you’ll need any other type (I’ve purchased a Zone B ticket probably twice in ten months), and a single ticket lasts for 90 minutes, but you can also buy many other options.
+Below is a table of ticket prices (Zone A only) for the tickets best suited for short stays, to give you an idea of how much to budget for your trip – but you can also download the app and explore for yourself!
 For example, for a weekend trip, a 3-day ticket is ideal, because you get unlimited travel within that time and save money compared to buying three individual day-tickets.

 Buying the tickets on the app gives you a handy QR code, and that’s all you need.
 For travel-related questions, you can head to the various transport hubs – look for “Resecetrum”.
 See the map below for locations of Gothenburg travel centres, or click here for more information including opening hours.
 I’ve visited them before to ask questions about tickets and routes, and they’re very friendly and helpful